asaralaya/jest-template/README.md

 ---
 ## Installation

-To install the SpecFileGenerator plugin, follow these steps:
+To install the Angular Jest Spec Generator plugin, follow these steps:

 1. Open your Angular project in the terminal.

 2. Run the following command to install the plugin globally:

  ```
- npm install -g ng-test-gen
+ npm install -g ng-jest-spec
  ```

 ---